Lagos disinfects Ikoyi-Lekki link bridge, Lekki Tollgate, others - Businessday NG

 He explained that there were differences between disinfection and fumigation, depending on chemicals used and proper dilution rate.

-“Disinfecting is sanitising or applying disinfectant that would kill viruses, while fumigation is using insecticides to kill pets.
+“Disinfecting is sanitising or applying disinfectant that would kill viruses, while fumigation is using insecticides to kill pests.

 “The viruses are invisible to the eyes, preferably such samples of disinfectant chemicals are Sodium hypo chlorides, Sulphur with a mix of hydrogen peroxide to make it effective for sanitising.